Welcome Zero-Code! Goodbye Low-Code

 The majority of implementation is performed using a drag-and-drop GUI for pre-built components.
 As a result, developing software is much easier.
 Testing is usually automated, which reduces production time much more.

 Developers are not cheap.
-Zero code solutions allow you to avoid this, removing many of the costs associated with keeping a professional team of programmers on hand all of the time.
+Zero code (without code) solutions allow you to avoid this, removing many of the costs associated with keeping a professional team of programmers on hand all of the time.
 In the long-term, you can create applications quickly and for less money.

 Since no two zero code platforms are the same, nor are their limitations, any user must first decide if their specifications are compatible with the limitations of a specific tool.
 And then, these expectations will inevitably evolve, posing the possibility of them diverging from the platform’s changing capabilities.